1lucasmaglio/1lucasmaglio/README.md

 ### About me

-- ðŸŽ“ Second-semester ADS student in SÃ£o Paulo, Brazil
+- 🎓 Second-semester ADS student in São Paulo, Brazil
-- â˜• Learning Java, object-oriented programming, and programming logic
+- ☕ Learning Java, object-oriented programming, and programming logic
-- ðŸ—ƒï¸ Building my foundations in SQL and databases
+- 🗃️ Building my foundations in SQL and databases
-- ðŸŒ Familiar with the basics of HTML, CSS, and JavaScript
+- 🌐 Familiar with the basics of HTML, CSS, and JavaScript
-- ðŸ’¼ Interested in a back-end development internship
+- 💼 Interested in a back-end development internship
-- ðŸ—£ï¸ Native Portuguese speaker with advanced English
+- 🗣️ Native Portuguese speaker with advanced English

 ### What I'm building

-**Sistema de Projetos e PortfÃ³lio** â€” a Java learning project for organizing academic projects.
+**Sistema de Projetos e Portfólio** — a Java learning project for organizing academic projects.
 I'm using it to practice classes, objects, business rules, collections, and CSV file persistence.

 ### Tools and technologies